- The villain gets interrupted before he makes it to the hero's stall.

 - MI High: One of Colt Winchester's henchmen does this while searching for Frank in the deserted school in "Dark Star".
 Figuring Frank must be in the last stall, he burst in.
 Frank is actually hiding behind the the bathroom door, and has rigged the toilet to blow up in the mook's face.

 - Molly and Mia do this in a You're Skitting Me sketch about why girls go to the bathroom in pairs.
 It turns out it's because of the risk of ninja attack.

-- There's a Japanese Urban Legend about Hanako Of The Toilet, a schoolgirl murdered in a bathroom stall who kills anyone who happens to be using that particular toilet.
+- There's a Japanese Urban Legend about Hanako Of The Toilet, the ghost of a schoolgirl murdered in a bathroom stall who kills anyone who happens to be using that particular toilet.
 According to the story, if one is unfortunate enough to be using that stall, they'll hear Hanako herself checking each stall, giggling to herself "No one in here," until she finds the victim.
 Then she kills them.

 - Grand Theft Auto IV has a mission where a guy you're chasing runs in the bathroom.
 You have to open stall by stall to get him.

 - The Punisher (2005): A male mook sometimes will try to hide in the women's restroom (at Central Park Zoo).
 Doesn't work out, as Frank can explicitly drown him in the toilet.
 That's going to give a tourist a scare.

 - In the first level of Duke Nukem 3D, if you check the bathroom stalls in the movie theater you'll find one enemy trooper taking a crap.

 - In the first stage of Revolution X, you have to pick the right bathroom and check the stalls in order to find Aerosmith bassist Tom Hamilton.
 Other stalls may randomly have enemies sitting on their toilets.